 While you can have an elaborate training plan for your trek to get fit, you need to focus on primarily two aspects:

 On a high altitude trek, you are gaining altitude with every step you take.
 With the altitude gain, the oxygen available in the air also decreases.
 Which means your heart has to do more work with less oxygen.
-That’s not easy.
+And that’s not easy.